JanPhilipp-Bullenkamp/MorseMesh/README.md

 can be saved as a label.txt file in the *File* menu.

 # Visualization
-We offer different ways to visualize what's going on:
+We offer different ways to visualize the label txt files:
-1. Label .txt files to be visualized in the GUI tool or imported by GigaMesh.
+1. Label .txt files can be visualized in the GUI tool using the **Load labels txt** function in the *File* menu

-The second option is only suitable for Morse cell or segmentation result visualization, but offers a better looking result in these cases.
-Therefore the original mesh needs to be loaded in GigaMesh and the according labels .txt file should be imported under **File - Import - Import Labels** (confirm YES when asked whether the vertex is in the first column and choose **Labels-Connected Comp.** on the right to see the results.)
+2. Label .txt files can be visualized by GigaMesh under **File - Import - Import Labels** (confirm YES when asked whether the vertex is in the first column and choose **Labels-Connected Comp.** on the right to see the results.)

 # License